Bio

 —, producer.
 Big Age.
 Channel 4, 2021.

-–.
+—.
 “This is the significance of Beyoncé and Jay Z’s Apes**t video.”
-Stylist, 2017, Web.
+Stylist, 2017.

-–.
-“Michael Coel Looks Beyond Binaries With ‘I May Destroy You’.”
-Paper, 20 July 2020, Web.
+—.
+Michael Coel Looks Beyond Binaries With ‘I May Destroy You’.”
+Paper, 20 July 2020.

-–.
+—.
 “The Innate Black Britishness of I May Destroy You.”
-Vulture, 3 Aug 2020, Web.
+Vulture, 3 Aug.
+2020.

-–.
+—.
 “Nigeria’s Millenials Are Battling a Gerontocracy.”
-GQ, 30 Oct 2020, Web.
+GQ, 30 Oct 2020.

 Beyer, Charlotte.
 "Centring Women of Colour: Decolonising the Literature Curriculum with Kamila Shamsie’s Home Fire and Bolu Babalola’s Love in Colour."
 Decolonising the Literature Curriculum.
-Palgrave Macmillan, Cham, 2022, pp. 45-63.
+Palgrave Macmillan, 2022, pp. 45-63.

 Bidisha.
-“Honey and Spice by Bolu Babalola review – playful campus romcom.”
+“Honey and Spice by Bolu Babalola Review: Playful Campus Romcom.”
 Rev. of Honey and Spice, by Bolua Babalola.
 The Guardian, 31 July 2022, Web.

 Pérez-Fernández, Irene.
 “Black British love matters: Asserting transformative power of love in Bolu Babalola’s Love in Colour: Mythical Tales Around the World Retold.”
-Journal of Postcolonial Writing, vol. 60, no. 2, 2024: pp. 1-15.
+Journal of Postcolonial Writing, vol. 60, no. 2, 2024, pp. 1-15.